KevinThielen/breakbuildgames/content/devlog/renderer/hello_triangle/buffers.md

 }
 ```

-In OpenGL, objects are referenced via their "names".
-It's just an unsigned id.
+In OpenGL, objects are referenced via their "names", which are just unsigned integers.
 To create a buffer, we just need to call `gl::GenBuffers`.
 In OpenGL, most
 create-functions are pluralized and accept arrays.
 Also, because of C(and cross
 platform support in general), most